The Heart of the Gulo Wheel System, the G1 Spoke.

 G1 Spoke was developed utilizing the carbon composite manufacturing process triaxial braiding

-Gulo Composites, parent company, KEIR Manufacturing, has produced composite structures for the wire and cable and other industries for over 40 years.
+G1 Spoke carbon composite spoke is at the heart of the Wheel System and is manufactured by parent company, KEIR Manufacturing.
+KEIR has produced composite structures for the wire and cable and other industries for over 40 years.
 The company utilizes a unique manufacturing process called triaxial braiding, in which strands of raw fiber braid into 3-dimensional structures.
 This approach of braiding the fibers in any number of orientations gives the ability to control many variables in the finished product.
 It also allows the freedom to produce tiny parts, like a small, thin rod, such as the G1 spoke.
 After thousands of hours of research, development, and testing, the G1 Spoke was developed utilizing KEIR’s expertise in the carbon composite manufacturing process.
 The resulting spoke design was lightweight, impact-resistant, easy to build, and service into the Gulo wheel system.

 Modern-day bicycle wheels